philnash/web-share-wrapper/README.md

 ## ⚠️ Warning

 This is an experiment right now, it is not built for production.
-There are no polyfills and this will straight fail in any browser that doesn't support `customElements`.
+There are no polyfills and no element will be registered for browsers that don't support `customElements`.

 ## How to use